-Here in the rolling pastures of East Cork, we enjoy the ideal combination of fresh air, fertile soil and rain which produces a plentiful supply of lush grass for our Montbeliarde and Friesian cows to graze.
-The pure milk they produce is rich, nutritious and delicious – perfect for cheese making.
+Here on our family farm, in the rolling pastures of East Cork, we enjoy the ideal combination of fresh air, fertile soil and rain which produces a plentiful supply of lush grass for our Montbeliarde and Friesian cows to graze.
+The pure milk they produce is rich, nutritious and delicious – perfect for cheesemaking.

 The inspiration for the name of our farm and our cheese came from our gentle Montbéliarde cows, a breed that originate in France where they are synonymous with traditional cheesemaking.
 They have beautiful rust coloured markings, hence the name Bó Rua, the Irish for Red Cow.

 Bó Rua Farm farmhouse cheese is made on the farm using traditional methods from the freshest, finest cows milk.
 Cheesemaking is seasonal, while our cows are outdoors, enjoying a grass diet.